How We Work

 Wes Himes – President

 Wes has been working since 2019 for the Remote Gambling Association in London.
 Prior to this, Wes was the Managing Partner at Instinctif Partners Brussels office.
 Prior to joining Instinctif Partners, Wes was Founder and Managing Partner of Policy Action from 2000 until 2011 when it was merged with Instinctif Partners.
 Wes has been involved in EU public affairs since 1994, working at first in the European Parliament.

 Wouter Lox – Vice-President and Treasurer

 Nele Devolder joined Kellen Europe in 2001 and is an Association Director.
-Nele has over 15 years of experience in the management of national, European and international associations and is involved in strategic advices projects and consulting for trade associations and professional societies on a global level.
+Nele has over 15 years of experience in the management of national, European and international associations and is involved in strategic advice projects and consulting for trade associations and professional societies on a global level.
 Her current assignments include the IALD, the International Association of Lighting Designers, for which she serves as their European office Manager.
 Nele also serves as the Executive Director in Europe of the EU-Russia Industrialists’ Roundtable.

 Rui Faria da Cunha

 Base in Brussels since 2003, Rui Faria da Cunha is an international lawyer and public affairs professional with 25 years of work experience.
-As a lawyer, Rui is partner at Mourato Cunha European Lawyers and is registered both with the Brussels and Lisbon Bars.
+As a lawyer, Rui is a partner at EU-Legal – European Lawyers and is registered both with the Brussels and Lisbon Bars.
 As a public affairs professional, Rui was public affairs manager of the Brussels office of Apex-Brasil, the Brazilian Trade and Investment Promotion.
 Rui is also the current President of the Belgian-Portuguese Chamber of Commerce.